xLoge/Safe-Pointer/README.md

 # Safe-Pointer
-Idk a like Smart Pointer
+A Smart Pointer Class just for me

 Example: